Updated on October 26, 2022

 4. Pretty

-This last one may seem silly, but for me, I am much more likely to tote around a planner and use it if I like the way it looks.
 People, in general, are very visual.
-Having something that looks nice can definitely add that little extra motivation to keep using it.
-Also, if it is pretty, you won’t mind having it out on your desk or counter as much.
+Having something that looks nice can add that little extra motivation to keep using it.
+Also, you won’t mind having it out on your desk or counter as much if it is pretty.
 If your planner is tucked away out of sight, you won’t get much use out of it.

 How to Use Your Planner

 There is no one right way to use your planner.
 Below I will share what works for me and you can take from it what is helpful to you!
-My planning style has changed and evolved over the years as my schedule and home/family life has changed over time.
+My planning style has changed and evolved over the years as my schedule and home/family life have changed over time.

 Basic Information

-Let’s start by filling out basic information.
-It is helpful to have all your important dates written down.
-I use a perpetual calendar in my home management binder to keep track.
-At the beginning of the year, I transfer all of these dates into my monthly pages.
-I also like to write down in my daily planning pages a reminder (about two weeks in advance from the date of the birthday, etc.) to buy and send a card and/or gift for those special events.
+I also like to write a reminder in my daily planning pages (about two weeks in advance from the date of the birthday, etc.) to buy and send a card and/or gift for those special events.

 Appointments

-When I schedule an appointment I write it in the monthly overview.
+When I schedule an appointment, I write it in the monthly overview.
 When planning out the next week each Sunday evening, any appointments from the monthly section get written down on my weekly pages.

 I also add reminders for oil changes, car maintenance, home maintenance, etc.